lambdaclass/concrete/ROADMAP.md

    stack, interrupt model if any, allocator/runtime hooks, endian/layout, and backend/toolchain boundary.
 10. Keep WASM, QBE, and additional backends deferred until freestanding target profiles prove the current LLVM path is not enough.
+11. Add the Phase 12 validation artifact: one freestanding demo project plus an MMIO/device-profile mock audit bundle.
+The demo must build with no hosted APIs, name allocator/startup/linker assumptions, reject hidden libc or allocation, and report `with(Device)`/`with(Mmio)`/`with(Unsafe)` evidence classes without pretending hardware behavior is proved.

 ## Phase 13: Public Release Bar